txakurhub/txakurhub/README.md

 <h4 align="center">
 I'm a full-stack developer from Argentina, who enjoys to create good-looking content from the aches as working in a team.
 I've always been passionate about technology and when I discovered web development, I realized it would be perfect to me.
 I'm currently investigating, working and of course developing to achive my full potential.
 If you are interested in having a few words, please send me a message.
+You can also checkout <a href="https://leandropereyra.vercel.app/>my portfolio</a>
 </h4>
 </br>

-## My stats:
+## My stats 🌟
  <p align="center">
  <a href="https://github.com/ryo-ma/github-profile-trophy">
   <img align="center" src="https://github-profile-trophy.vercel.app/?username=txakurhub&theme=gruvbox&column=7" alt="txakurhub" />